WebAssembly/spec/document/core/exec/modules.rst

    \end{array}

 .. note::
-   The definition of module allocation is mutually recursive with the allocation of its associated functions, because the resulting module instance :math:`\moduleinst` is passed to the allocators as an argument, in order to form the necessary closures.
+   The definition of module allocation is mutually recursive with the allocation of its associated functions, because the resulting module instance is passed to the allocators as an argument, in order to form the necessary closures.
    In an implementation, this recursion is easily unraveled by mutating one or the other in a secondary step.